 How to Label Form Fields in PDFs Using Adobe Acrobat Pro DC

-5. If no new form fields are detected, you can manually place text fields within each table cell by selecting the appropriate field type from the toolbar and positioning it in the desired location.
+- If no new form fields are detected, manually place fields by selecting the appropriate field type.

-9. Right-click the newly added form field and select "Properties" to customize its settings, such as name, tooltip, appearance, and behavior.
+- Right-click the new form field and select “Properties” to set name, tooltip, appearance, and behavior.

 How to Set Tab Order for Form Fields and Interactive Elements in Adobe Acrobat Pro DC

-1. Open Adobe Acrobat Pro and open the PDF file you want to convert into a fillable form.
+- Open Adobe Acrobat Pro and open the PDF you want to convert into a fillable form.

-2. Click "All tools" or "Edit" to access the "Prepare a form" tool.
+- Click “All tools” or “Edit” to access “Prepare a form”.

-Order Tabs Unspecified – does not define any tab order, which means tabbing may follow the order in which the fields were added to the document.
+- Order Tabs Unspecified — may follow the order fields were added.

-Order Tabs by Structure – uses the document’s tag structure (from the Tags panel) to determine the tabbing sequence.
+- Order Tabs by Structure — follows the document’s tag structure.

-Order Tabs Manually – lets you drag and drop fields into your desired order.
+- Order Tabs Manually — drag and drop fields into your desired order.

-Order Tabs by Row – tabbing moves left to right, top to bottom.
+- Order Tabs by Row — left to right, top to bottom.

-Order Tabs by Column – tabbing moves top to bottom, then left to right.
+- Order Tabs by Column — top to bottom, then left to right.

 How to Create Accessible Tables with TH and TD Tags

-1. Open Adobe Acrobat Pro and open the PDF file that contains or will contain the table.
+- Open the PDF that contains (or will contain) the table.

-4. Go to the Order pane, click the three dots, and select “Show Reading Order” to visually check the reading sequence.
+- Open the Order pane, select the overflow menu, and choose “Show Reading Order” to check sequence.

 How to Tag Document Elements Correctly in Adobe Acrobat